 Glenn T. Stanton, My Crazy Imperfect Christian Family: Living Out Your Faith with Those Who Know You Best (Colorado Springs: Nav-Press, 2004), 83-85.
 Also cited in Secure Daughters Confident Sons, 226.

-In this iQuestions video from Focus on the Family, Debra Taylor explores the beauty and purpose behind God's design of sexuality.
+Sex Is a Gift to a Married Couple: Debra Taylor explores the beauty and purpose behind God's design of sexuality.